What is RAG?

 - Description — What documents this knowledge base contains

-- Chunk overlap — How much chunks should overlap (default: 50 tokens)
+- Chunk overlap — Overlap between chunks (default: 40 words)

 Upload documents